-Washington has five major volcanoes: Mount Baker, Glacier Peak, Mount Rainier, Mount St. Helens, and Mount Adams.
+Washington has five volcanoes that are listed as high or very high threat potential: Mount Baker, Glacier Peak, Mount Rainier, Mount St. Helens, and Mount Adams.
 These volcanoes are part of the Cascade Range, a 1,200-mile line of volcanoes from British Columbia to northern California.

-Each of Washington’s volcanoes is still active.
-In fact, all of them except for Mount Adams have erupted in the last 250 years.
+Many volcanoes in Washington are active and have had recent eruptions.
 Volcanoes do not erupt at regular intervals, so it is difficult to know exactly when or where the next eruption will happen.

 Many hazards come with living near volcanoes.
 Volcanic eruptions can send ash and volcanic debris into the air.
-Heat from the volcano can melt snow or ice and cause dangerous mudslides called lahars.
+Heat from the volcano can melt snow or ice and cause dangerous mudflows and debris flows called lahars.
 Molten rock called lava can erupt and flow downhill, destroying everything in its path.

 Volcanoes are also beautiful mountains that many people visit each year for recreation.
-Volcanoes are also the most visual result of plate tectonics, and are one of the few places on Earth where molten rock can reach the surface.
-There are even old volcanoes on other planets, like Venus and Mars.
+Volcanoes are the most visual result of plate tectonics and are one of the few places on Earth where molten rock can reach the surface.
+There are even old volcanoes on other planets, such as Venus and Mars.

 Click below to learn more about volcanoes, their hazards, who is at risk, and how to prepare for an emergency.